hid-io/hid-io-core/spec/protocol/README.md

 ```
 0x16

-Puts the keyboard into flash mode if remote re-flashing is enabled on the keyboard.
+Returns the scancode that must be pressed on the physical keyboard before flash mode will activate.
+Once the scancode is pressed the device will enter flash mode and the interface will disappear.
+If any other scancode is pressed the action will be cancelled.

-WARNING: Do not allow the keyboard to enter flash mode remotely by default.
-This is a serious security hazard.
+WARNING: Do not allow flash mode without some sort of physical interaction as this is a serious security hazard.

-+> No response, the HID-IO interface will disappear
++> <scancode:16 bit>
 -> Error code
  * 0x00 - Not supported
  * 0x01 - Disabled